What Is The Best Patio Umbrella?

 - Opens and closes with either crank, manual lift, or a pulley mechanism

-- Available with either push button tilt (3 positions), non-tilt, auto-tilt (keep cranking to tilt), collar tilt (turn of a collar) or full rotation functions (offset umbrellas)
+- Tilt patio umbrellas available with either push button tilt (3 positions), non-tilt, auto-tilt (keep cranking to tilt), collar tilt (turn of a collar) or full rotation functions (offset umbrellas)

 - Harder to replace parts

 - Large selection of frame colors allows easy matching to furniture